sap-tutorials/Tutorials/tutorials/implement-subscription-callback-multitenant/implement-subscription-callback-multitenant.md

 [ACCORDION-BEGIN [Step 3: ](Define Logic for APIRule Creation)]

-Add constant values and variables in the `kyma-multitenant-node/routes/index.js`:
+**1.** Add constant values and variables in the `kyma-multitenant-node/routes/index.js`, replace <namespace> with your own namespace name:

 ```javascript[4-13]
 var express = require('express');